 This street is close to La Plancha beach club and full of cute shops.
 I had a nice quiet morning stroll before having a banana smoothie and parking my self on a lounge chair at the beach for the day (She says, sighing wistfully).

 No better place to avoid crowds than your own private oasis!
 One of my favorite things to do in Bali is sipping a smoothie by the pool.
 This place was a dream and I literally cried when leaving.
 The owners were lovely people and made custom breakfast every morning, provided scooters, laundry, even help with a flat tire.
 You can book it here: Villa Pondok Sawah Asri

 Rent a scooter and head north of Ubud to these stunning rice terraces.
 This scenic valley shows off the traditional and ancient Balinese irrigation system that was passed down for generations.

 I’m usually skeptical of animal tourism but this seems like a good place to enjoy interacting with monkeys.
-The forest has a temple and apparently research and conservation work is done here.
+The forest has a temple and apparently, research and conservation work is done here.
 There are rangers walking around making sure things don’t get out of hand.
 You shouldn’t touch the monkeys but there is a good chance they will climb on you.
 One had a tussle with my hair.
-It was hilarious and well documented.
-Here is link to my IG so you can have a giggle.
-Don’t be a
+It was hilarious.

 dick bad tourist.
 Follow the rules.
 The macaques are fearless and have large scary teeth.
 I watched some Russian tourist baring his teeth and staring at a monkey.
 I can’t lie, I was hoping he was bitten was reprimanded.
 Hey, I’m not the Dalai Lama, OK?